How to Renew Microsoft Azure Client Secret for Your Nylas Application

 Please renew the client secret in the Azure Directory and try again

 It indicates that your Microsoft Azure Client Secret associated with your Nylas application has expired.
 The client secret is a key piece of information for your Azure Application to connect with Nylas.
-It's crucial to ensure that it is up-to-date for the seamless operation of any Microsoft accounts connected through token authentication, such as Office 365 accounts.
+It's crucial to ensure that it is up-to-date for the seamless operation of any Office 365 accounts

 Resolution Steps